 We arrive on time, in one vehicle, with a clean kit

 No second car.
 No third party.
-The kit lives in a refrigerated travel case LoveMeIV signs out at the start of every clinical day.
+The kit lives in a refrigerated travel case the clinician signs out at the start of every clinical day.

 From the booking call to the follow-up note the next day — every step is run by the same Missouri-licensed nurse practitioner.
 No call-center.
-No 1099 RN at your door.
+No hand-offs.
 No mystery prescriber.
 This page walks through what actually happens, in order, with the small clinical decisions called out.

 Step one · 90 seconds

-Call the practice or open the booking modal.
-LoveMeIV picks up the line during business hours (8a–10p daily) or returns the call inside an hour.
+Call the practice, or tap Book a visit and use the 90-second form.
+The clinician picks up the line during business hours (8a–10p daily) or returns the call inside an hour.
 The booking form takes 90 seconds — name, ZIP, service, preferred window, anything you want the clinician to know.

 Why phone-first?
-Most visit decisions benefit from a 30-second clinical conversation before scheduling — a Hangover Recovery booked Sunday morning needs different prep than a Myers booked Tuesday lunch.
+Most visit decisions benefit from a 30-second clinical conversation before scheduling — a hangover drip (Stormwater) booked Sunday morning needs different prep than a Myers cocktail (Crystal Stream) booked Tuesday lunch.

 Step two · 3 minutes

 A HIPAA-aware intake form lands in your email.
 Medical history, current meds, allergies, anything pregnant or breastfeeding, anything that's changed in the last 30 days.
-LoveMeIV reviews every intake before arriving — not at the door.
+Your clinician reviews every intake before arriving — not at the door.

 Step three · arrival

-If the practice scales beyond one nurse practitioner, the same pattern stays: clinical visits get clinical arrivals.
+If the practice scales beyond one clinician, the same pattern stays: clinical visits get clinical arrivals.

 Step four · 90 seconds

-LoveMeIV confirms identity and intake, takes vital signs (blood pressure, heart rate, oxygen saturation), and walks through the consent specific to the drip you booked.
-Consent is not a formality — for Hangover Recovery, the consent calls out ondansetron and ketorolac specifically and the contraindications screened.
+The clinician confirms identity and intake, takes vital signs (blood pressure, heart rate, oxygen saturation), and walks through the consent specific to the drip you booked.
+Consent is not a formality — for Stormwater, the consent calls out each prescription option and the contraindications screened.
 You sign on a tablet; a copy is emailed and lives in your chart.

-If something at the door changes the picture — vitals that don't fit the intake, a fever pattern that points to bacterial infection, active intoxication — LoveMeIV will say so and decline the visit.
-We have done this.
-We will continue to.
+If something at the door changes the picture — vitals that don't fit the intake, a fever pattern that points to bacterial infection, active intoxication — the clinician will say so and decline the visit.
 A bad fit is not a sale.

-A new sterile catheter goes in (back of the hand or inside of the forearm).
-The drip runs at the rate LoveMeIV sets for the recipe — Hydrate is fast, Myers and Immune Boost are slower because magnesium and vitamin C deserve a steady rate.
+A new sterile catheter goes in (back of the hand or inside of the forearm) — one quick stick, similar to having blood drawn.
+The needle itself comes out as soon as the line is placed; only a soft, flexible plastic tube stays in your arm for the drip.
+Nervous about needles?
+Say so when you book: nervous-patient sticks are routine for the clinician, you can look away the whole time, and you never have to watch the bag.
+The drip runs at the rate the clinician sets for the recipe — Hydrate is fast, signature drips are slower, and ALA protocols take 90 minutes because that ingredient is prepared separately and paced carefully.
 You sit, lie down, or work.
-LoveMeIV stays with you the whole time.
+She stays with you the whole time.
 We don't set the line and leave.

 Adverse reactions to IV vitamins and minerals are rare but they evolve fast when they happen.
 The right response is a clinician five feet away.